tsgates/arch-wiki-markdown/wiki/USB_3G_Modem.md

     # pacman -S modemmanager

+Make sure both NetworkManager and ModemManager services are running.

+    # systemctl enable NetworkManager.service

+    # systemctl enable ModemManager.service

+A system restart might be necessary for ModemManager to detect the USB modem.
 After you restart the NetworkManager-applet and plug the modem in again NetworkManager should recognize the modem in the menu without further configuration.
 Setting up the modem in NetworkManager is self-explanatory, you should only need the login-information provided by your network provider.